Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 A: Feces is not supposed to be a toxin either.

 Q: So like if you eat cheese and it absorbs toxins...

-Then that will be toxic.
+A: Then that will be toxic.

 Q: Where does it go?